Complete Guide to Lace Dyeing Techniques and Color Control

 Obtain customer approval

-Professional lace manufacturers often provide:
+Professional lace manufacturers typically offer:

 -

-Multiple lab dip options (A/B/C)
+Multiple laboratory test strip options (A/B/C)

 -

-Color difference reports (ΔE values)
+Color difference report (ΔE value)

 -